LoginRadius/engineering-portal/content/identity/what-is-social-login/index.md

 Social login provides you with a deep insight into your customer behavior and preferences that helps you create personalized customer journeys and aggressive [marketing campaigns](https://www.loginradius.com/blog/growth/advantage-social-login-as-marketer/).

-4.**How much does social login cost?**

-Depending on the business requirements and platform preferences, your platform's social login integration price varies.
-You can get a [quick quote from our sales team](https://www.loginradius.com/contact-sales/) to know the exact prices for your business needs.
+**4. Who uses social login?**

+Social login is utilized by websites and applications to allow users to log in using their existing social media accounts.

+**5. How to do social login?**

+Users can perform social login by clicking on the respective social media button on the website or application's login page and following the authentication prompts provided by the chosen social media platform.

-5.**How to use Facebook for social login?**
+**6. How to use Facebook for social login?**

 Facebook login can be integrated with your website or mobile application for seamless login by using the [LoginRadius CIAM](https://www.loginradius.com/social-login/).

 [![book-a-demo-loginradius](../../assets/book-a-demo-loginradius.png)](https://www.loginradius.com/book-a-demo/)